 Love After Bereavement: Children and Your New Partner

-If your new partner also has children, it may be that all of the children are more interested in assessing each other rather than the new partner.
+If the new person in your life also has children, it may be that the children are more interested in assessing each other rather than the new partner.
 Arranging a meeting when you can get together as two families might help younger children to understand they’re not alone in this situation.
-Arranging some sort of treat like a meal out to a favorite restaurant, or an outing providing a useful distraction like bowling, for example, will help them to think of the new family in a positive way.
+Some sort of treat like a meal out to a favourite restaurant, or an outing providing a useful distraction like bowling, for example, will help them to think of the new family in a positive way.

 This article is part of the ‘Love After Bereavement’ series.